marcosegborges/ffmpeg/readme.md

  -b 4M
 ```

-You can use the `-b` flag to specify the target bitrate, in this case it is `4 megabits per second`.
+You can use the `-b` flag to specify the target bitrate.
+In this case, it runs at `4 megabits per second`.

 ## Using `-vpre` with a setting file